 Much of the growth in the 3D printing market comes from the big shift from developing only prototypes to mass customization and production of more end-user products.
 A report from Markets and Markets which provides a global forecast till 2022, says that between 2016 to 2022 3D printing will be used for the production of complex parts.
 Various governments will invest in 3D printing projects and the secor will see nuanced improvements in manufacturing efficiency.
-These factors would contribute to an expected growth of $30.19 Billion by 2022, at a CAGR of 28.5 percent from 2016 to 2022.
+These factors would contribute to the expected growth of $30.19 Billion by 2022, at a CAGR of 28.5 percent from 2016 to 2022.

-The type of 3D printers that will find favor in the years to come are desktop 3D printers.
+The type of 3D printers that will find favor in the years to come is desktop 3D printers.
 The desktop usage will further enable designs and construction of sculptures, custom avatars, characters, and figurines.
 This report predicts a drop in the price of metals and wax which in turn would drive the market for desktop 3D printers.

 Promise and Opportunities - APAC

-Another report from IDC, focusing on worldwide 3D printing spends, says 3D printing spending in Asia Pacific excluding Japan (APeJ) will grow at a 23 percent compounded annual growth rate (CAGR) from $1.5 billion to $4.3 billion by 2019.
+Another report from IDC, focusing on worldwide 3D printing spends, says 3D printing spending in the Asia Pacific excluding Japan (APeJ) will grow at a 23 percent compounded annual growth rate (CAGR) from $1.5 billion to $4.3 billion by 2019.

-This forecast indicates that the 3D spending in the dental sector is a major market with a CAGR growth forecast of 26 percent by 2019.
+This forecast indicates that 3D spending in the dental sector is a major market with a CAGR growth forecast of 26 percent by 2019.
 Furthermore, 3D printing in healthcare will witness rapid growth in the future.

 China seems to be the frontrunner in 3D printing within the region and much of the credit is to be given to the support coming from the Chinese government's "Made in China 2025" initiative under China's 15th 5-Year industrial transformation plan for hi-tech manufacturing.